U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Mason Neck Kiosk Project

-The Bureau of Land Management (BLM) Meadowood Special Recreation Management Area, along with many partners, is pleased to announce that construction of a Mason Neck Gateway Kiosk will begin shortly.
+The Bureau of Land Management (BLM) Meadowood Special Recreation Management Area, along with many partners, is pleased to announce that construction of a Mason Neck Gateway Kiosk has begun.
 Planning for the Gateway exhibit began almost seven years ago and will highlight the area’s history and exceptional outdoor recreational opportunities.

-Construction of the kiosk is scheduled to begin the first week of November and will last through early winter.
+Construction of the kiosk began in the fall of 2014 and continued for several weeks.
+Work was halted as the winter weather brought many challenges.
+Now that Spring is here, construction will begin again in late April, early May, 2014.
 BLM staff will be working with the Federal Highway Administration Eastern Federal Lands Highway Division and their contractor to complete the construction.

 This wayside exhibit will provide an opportunity for visitors to learn about the many historic, environmental and recreational opportunities available on the peninsula.
 Also part of a larger network, the kiosk will also serve as a major trailhead for the Potomac Heritage National Scenic Trail and Washington Rochambeau Revolutionary Route National Historic Trail, as well as an introduction to other trails in the National Trails System.
 A network of existing and planned trails will enhance the visitor experience by facilitating access to Gunston Hall (a National Historic site), Pohick Bay Regional Park, Mason Neck State Park, Elizabeth Hartwell Mason Neck National Wildlife Refuge, and Meadowood Special Recreation Management Area.